smrnjeet222/matic-docs/docs/develop/network-details/full-node-binaries.md

 ### **Ports and firewall setup**

-Open following ports 22, 26656 and 30303 to world (0.0.0.0/0) on sentry node firewall.
+Open ports 22, 26656 and 30303 to world (0.0.0.0/0) on sentry node firewall.

-You can use VPN to restrict access for 22 port as per your requirement and security guidelines.
+You can use VPN to restrict access for port 22 as per your requirement and security guidelines.

 </TabItem>

 <TabItem value="mainnet">

-# Polygon Full Node Setup Using Binaries

 This section guides you through starting and running a full node on a binary.